NeOneSoft/SRE-Bootcamp-Q12023/INSTRUCTIONS.md

 - BOB_PASSWORD
 - ADMIN_TOKEN

+NOTE: Make sure that all environment variables are set correctly,
+      otherwise you could have unexpected behaviors and running failed tests.

 Those values are provided in the README.md or stored in database.

 2.- Creat a Python 3 virtual env